openshift/pagerduty-short-circuiter/README.md

 By default, all the escalations and Oncalls are displayed for team **Platform-SRE** in the main view.

-You can choose to view the Oncalls for each Escalation for all teams on PagerDuty using **All Teams Oncall**.

-To view your Oncall schedule, use **Your Next Oncall Schedule**.

 | Action                                                         | Key                           | Comment                                                                |
 |----------------------------------------------------------------|-------------------------------|------------------------------------------------------------------------|
 | All Teams Oncall                                               | `A`                           | Displays Escalations and Oncalls for all teams.                              |